TriphiBot: A Triphibious Robot Combining FOC-based Propulsion with Eccentric Design: Control Architecture and Motor Control

 \subsection{Hybrid Control Architecture}

-Since high-rate communication and precise positioning are accessible in the air but severely limited in underwater and air-water transition phases, we developed distinct control methods that are activated according to the operation mode.
+Since high-rate communication and precise positioning are accessible in the air but severely limited in underwater environments and during air-water transition phases, we developed distinct control methods that are activated according to the operation mode.
 As shown in Fig.~\ref{ctr}, we design a HNMPC-PID control system based on a finite state machine.

-\textbf{Aerial-Terrestrial Trajectory Tracking.} For both aerial and terrestrial position control, we get a flat-output trajectory from MINCO \cite{wang2022geometrically}, then derive the reference trajectory utilizing the differential flatness.
-We design an HNMPC controller, which accurately distinguishes the dynamic of robot by using discrete switching variable $\eta$.
+\textbf{Aerial-Terrestrial Trajectory Tracking.} For both aerial and terrestrial position control, we obtain a flat-output trajectory from MINCO \cite{wang2022geometrically}, then derive the reference trajectory utilizing the differential flatness.
+We design an HNMPC controller, which accurately distinguishes the dynamics of the robot by using discrete switching variable $\eta$.
 The controller automatically determines the switching variable $\eta$ based on the reference $p_z$.

-The HNMPC finds the best control commands by solving an optimal control problem(OCP) in a receding horizon manner.
+The HNMPC finds the best control commands by solving an optimal control problem (OCP) in a receding horizon manner.
 It aims to minimize the cost function of the error between the predicted state of measurement and the reference trajectory within the time range $[t_0, t_0 + h]$.
 The time range is $h=N\cdot dt$, where $dt$ represents the time step and $N$ is the number of steps.